MinaMeltem/ChargebeeTestCases/comments.md

    1. I changed the `When` action to the next step, which is a new step `When the customer is dunned`
    2. `When first attempt of transaction is unsuccessful in customer account` => `And the first attempt to collect payment was unsuccessful`
    3. `And I should see credit card attemps are happening in the system in different days during dunning period` =>  `And I should see attempts to collect payment during the dunning period`
-   4. Watch out for unneeded spaces and new lines
+8. Watch out for unneeded spaces and new lines, spelling errors etc.
-8. In `Dunning Emails`, you list a variable that has no examples `And I have unpaid <addon item> in my account`
+9. In `Dunning Emails`, you list a variable that has no examples `And I have unpaid <addon item> in my account`
-   1. I would like to be specific when using the words, `service, system, and environment`  or most other terms
+   1. I would like to be specific when using the words, `service, system, and environment`  or most other terms that describe technologies.
+So we can sync on examples for that when we get to it.
-9. In alot of these features there were errors from copy and pasting it seems, I would just double or triple check commits.
+10. In a lot of these features there were errors from copy and pasting it seems, I would just double or triple check commits.
-10. Most of these stories were business roles  `As a business...`
+11. Most of these stories were business roles  `As a business...`
     1. So the features should also read from that perspective
     2. And the user in the scenarios are `billing agent` or `finance agent`
-11. Examples are probaly the most important part of a test.
-So lets stick to making sure we list all of them witj consistent headers and usage in the scenario.
-For instance, there were a couple of `| Addon Item |` that wasnt referenced in the test.
+12. Examples are probably the most important part of a test.
+So lets stick to making sure we list all of them with consistent headers and usage in the scenario.
+For instance, there were a couple of `| columns |` that wasn't referenced in the test.
+13. Lastly, I would encourage you to double and maybe triple check commits and the content before submitting.
+I narcissistically look at my commit and add stuff like this addendum and some changes.